mfenniak/dynamodb_fdw/README.md

 INSERT 0 2
 ```

 DELETE & INSERT operations are both supported.
 UPDATE is not currently.
-Write operations are even transaction-aware -- if you make modifications in a PostgreSQL transaction, then they will not be written to DynamoDB until the transaction is commited.
+Write operations are even transaction-aware -- if you make modifications in a PostgreSQL transaction, then they will not be written to DynamoDB until the transaction is committed.
 Atomic PostgreSQL & DynamoDB updates are not guaranteed.

 ## Future Plans